-CLAIM: John writes, “No one who abides in Him sins; no one who sins has seen Him or knows Him… 8 the one who practices sin is of the devil; for the devil has sinned from the beginning.
+CLAIM: John writes, “No one who abides in Him sins; no one who sins has seen Him or knows Him… 8 The one who practices sin is of the devil; for the devil has sinned from the beginning.
 The Son of God appeared for this purpose, to destroy the works of the devil.
 9 No one who is born of God practices sin, because His seed abides in him; and he cannot sin, because he is born of God” (1 Jn.
 3:6, 8-9).
-Does this mean that Christians cannot sin?
+Does this mean that true Christians are incapable of sinning?